PlaqueBoyMax: 2024: FaZe Clan and In The Booth

-2025–present: London, Atlanta, Five Forever, FaZe Clan departure, and hospitalization
+2025: Departure from FaZe Clan and EPs

-Beginning on January 1, Dent attempted to stream every day for the entire year of 2025, as well as being active on social media platforms every day during the streak, posting on Twitter, TikTok, and Instagram, in addition to his daily YouTube vlogs.
-However, the streak began to decline, as he stopped doing daily YouTube vlogs and Instagram posts by early April due to copyright issues.
-He ended his 365-day streaming streak on June 3, citing burnout reasons.

-On January 24, Dent reached his second highest concurrent view-count of over 127,000 viewers during a stream with Central Cee.
+On January 24, Dent reached his second-highest concurrent view-count of over 127,000 viewers during a stream with Central Cee.
 In March, American actor and rapper Will Smith appeared on Max's stream to promote his album Based on a True Story.

 On March 20, Dent independently released the EP London, which included songs recorded on-stream in the aforementioned city with Nemzzz, Skepta, Lancey Foux, YT, and Len.
 On May 23, Dent released the EP Atlanta through Field Trip Recordings, which included contributions from Quavo, DJ Drama, Tana, 1300Saint, ApolloRed1, Flo Milli, Lazer Dim 700, and Hardrock.
 A week later, his debut solo mixtape, Five Forever, was released.

+In June 2025, Dent released "Victory Lap", in collaboration with Fred Again and Skepta.
+It was later nominated for Best Dance/Electronic Recording at the 68th Annual Grammy Awards.

 On August 5, Dent announced his departure from FaZe Clan to focus on his own brand, 5$TAR.

-“I guess that I wasn’t taking care of my tattoo.
-It got super badly infected or some bullshit, which is crazy.
-Be careful when y’all get tattoos.
-Make sure y’all take care of y’all skin, because the s**t will f**k up, bro.
-You could get an infection, and you don’t want to get an infection.
-That s**t is not fun.
-I didn’t even know that was possible.”

-— – Dent on his video explaining the consequences of not maintaining proper care for tattoos.